-If you would like to provide comments to the proposed Rule, you may offer verbal and/or written comments, data or other relevant information to this office.
+If you would like to provide comments to the proposed Rule, you may offer written comments, data or other relevant information to this office.
 When submitting written comments, please list the section, page and line number of the Rule your comment is in reference to, followed by your comment (e.g., Section .0805 page 2 line 10 - Comment).
-Written comments may be emailed to firstname.lastname@example.org or email@example.com.
+Comments may be emailed to firstname.lastname@example.org or email@example.com.
 Please enter Rule Revision Comments in the subject line.
 Hard copy comments can be mailed to:

 Ms. Dana Satterwhite